Lamarckism: Darwin's pangenesis

 Charles Darwin's pangenesis theory.
 Every part of the body emits tiny gemmules which migrate to the gonads and contribute to the next generation via the fertilised egg.
 Changes to the body during an organism's life would be inherited, as in Lamarckism.

 Charles Darwin's On the Origin of Species proposed natural selection as the main mechanism for development of species, but (like Lamarck) gave credence to the idea of heritable effects of use and disuse as a supplementary mechanism.
 Darwin subsequently set out his concept of pangenesis in the final chapter of his book The Variation of Animals and Plants Under Domestication (1868), which gave numerous examples to demonstrate what he thought was the inheritance of acquired characteristics.
 Pangenesis, which he emphasised was a hypothesis, was based on the idea that somatic cells would, in response to environmental stimulation (use and disuse), throw off 'gemmules' or 'pangenes' which travelled around the body, though not necessarily in the bloodstream.
 These pangenes were microscopic particles that supposedly contained information about the characteristics of their parent cell, and Darwin believed that they eventually accumulated in the germ cells where they could pass on to the next generation the newly acquired characteristics of the parents.

 Darwin's half-cousin, Francis Galton, carried out experiments on rabbits, with Darwin's cooperation, in which he transfused the blood of one variety of rabbit into another variety in the expectation that its offspring would show some characteristics of the first.
-They did not, and Galton declared that he had disproved Darwin's hypothesis of pangenesis, but Darwin objected, in a letter to the scientific journal Nature, that he had done nothing of the sort, since he had never mentioned blood in his writings.
+They did not, and Galton declared that he had disproved Darwin's hypothesis of pangenesis, but Darwin objected, in a letter to the scientific journal Nature, that Galton had done nothing of the sort, since he, Darwin, had never mentioned blood in his writings.
 He pointed out that he regarded pangenesis as occurring in protozoa and plants, which have no blood, as well as in animals.

+Romantic context

+Lamarckism emerged within the context of Romanticism, a movement that prepared a cultural ground capable of anticipating concepts of evolution and the structural change of species, applying them also to history, cosmology and society.
+Within this intellectual environment that shaped his development, Lamarck presented his doctrine as a new science of life, which he called "biology", or "physique des corps vivans".
+This field investigated organic living matter as possessing its own laws and dynamics, which could not be reduced to simple artificial mechanisms under the rigid reductionism of Enlightenment physics and chemistry.

+Lamarckism endowed living matter with a latent, vitalistic potential, contrasting with Charles Darwin's mechanistic explanation.
+Because of this, the historian Charles Coulston Gillispie criticized Lamarckism, describing it as "one of the most explicit examples of the counter-offensive of romantic biology against the doom of physics".
+Subsequent historians have recognized Lamarck's pioneering attempt to scientifically explain biological processes, even while framed within the contemporary vision of a dynamic, vital nature, from which he drew his intuition of an ongoing interaction between the organism and its environment.